openhab/org.openhab.binding.zwave/doc/fibaro_fgdw002_00_000.md

+---
+layout: documentation
+title: FGDW002 - ZWave
+---

+{% include base.html %}

-# FGDW-002 Fibaro Door Window Sensor 2
+# FGDW002 Fibaro Door Window Sensor 2

-This describes the Z-Wave device **FGDW-002**, manufactured by **Fibargroup** with the thing type UID of ```fibaro_fgdw002_00_000```.
+This describes the Z-Wave device *FGDW002*, manufactured by *Fibargroup* with the thing type UID of ```fibaro_fgdw002_00_000```.

 Fibaro Door Window Sensor 2

+### Wakeup Information

+Available settings: 0 or 3600-64800 (in seconds (1-18h), 3600s (1h)
+step)
+Default setting: 21600 (6h)

+The Door/Window Sensor will wake up after each defined time interval and always try to connect with the main controller.
+After a successful communication attempt, the sensor will update configuration parameters, associations and settings and will go into standby mode.

+After failed communication attempt (e.g. lack of Z-Wave range) the device will go into standby mode and retry to establish connection with the main controller after the next time interval.

+Setting wake up interval to 0 disables sending Wake Up Notification frame automatically.

+Wake up may be still performed manually by a clicking one of the TMP buttons (while the other button is pressed).

+Longer time interval means less frequent communication and thus a longer battery life.

 ## Channels
-The following table summarises the channels available for the FGDW-002 Fibaro Door Window Sensor 2.
+The following table summarises the channels available for the FGDW002 Fibaro Door Window Sensor 2.

 | Channel | Channel Id | Channel Type UID | Category | Item Type |
 |---------|------------|------------------|----------|-----------|